nasa-gibs/worldview/doc/build.md

 # Build

-There are three build major processes involved proir to deployment.
+There are three build major processes involved prior to deployment.

 ## Worldview Master